 The mosaic of Jón at Hólar

 The church tower is open to visitors and it is possible to walk up to the church bell.
-On the ground floor of the church tower, you will find a tiny chapel containing the earthly remains of Jón Arason.
+On the ground floor of the church tower, you will find a tiny chapel containing the earthly remains of Jón Arason and his 2 sons.
 And a beautiful mosaic of Jón.

 The beheading of Jón Arason as depicted at the Saga Museum in Reykjavík, which I recommend visiting